the wurtembergers AT gross-beeren

 site gives color plates for all the uniforms.

-Using the above information with the
+Using the above information with the given in

 The Plastic Soldier Review showing the actual posibilites (i.e.